risingwavelabs/awesome-stream-processing/README.md

 0. [**Getting started ✅**](00-get-started/)
     * Install Kafka, PostgreSQL, and RisingWave, and run minimal toy examples on your device.
-    * A collection of Docker Compose demos showcasing the integration between RisingWave and other data platforms.
+    * Integrate RisingWave with other data platforms.
 1. [**Basic stream processing workflow**](01-basic-streaming-workflow)

-    Learn the basics of how to ingest, process, transform, and offload streaming data.
+    Learn the fundamentals of ingesting, processing, transforming, and offloading data from streaming systems.
     1. [**Querying and processing event streaming data ✅**](/01-basic-streaming-workflow/01-query-process-streaming-data/)
       * Directly query data stored in event streaming systems (e.g., Kafka, Redpanda).
       * Continuously ingest and analyze data from event streaming systems.